-- Are acting in your capacity as a regulated healthcare professional - Place patient safety and public protection as your primary concern and do not invite members of the public/patients to attend for non-urgent treatments until it is safe to do so - Perform an individual patient assessment and associated risk assessment which leads to a clinical determination (arrived at through the application of the Practitioner's clinical judgement) that confirms that the rationale for the provision of the procedure is medically related - Undertake the treatment from clinical premises that meets the standards outlined in the original JCCP premises guidance and any further points in our 'Continued Preparation and Adaptation of Workplace and Practice During Covid-19 - https://bit.ly/34TS109 - Undertake the procedure in accordance with published JCCP guidance and ensure that appropriate patient safety precautions are in place - Take into account the urgency of the requested intervention along with the implications of delaying or omitting to provide the same at this time. - Ensure that you are insured for the procedure that you intend to perform

-• Continue to practise safely and consistently with Government Test and Trace requirements.
+- Are acting in your capacity as a regulated healthcare professional - Place patient safety and public protection as your primary concern and do not invite members of the public/patients to attend for non-urgent treatments until it is safe to do so - Perform an individual patient assessment and associated risk assessment which leads to a clinical determination (arrived at through the application of the Practitioner's clinical judgement) that confirms that the rationale for the provision of the procedure is medically related - Undertake the treatment from clinical rather than beauty premises - Undertake the procedure in accordance with published JCCP guidance and ensure that appropriate patient safety precautions are in place - Ensure that you are insured for the procedure that you intend to perform - Continue to practise safely and consistently with Government Track and Trace requirements.

-In these circumstances the JCCP would not consider these services to be elective or aesthetic 'beauty-related services' and will support its members in their decision to continue to practise at this time.
+In these circumstances the JCCP would not consider these services to be elective or aesthetic 'beauty-related services' and will support its members in their decision to continue to practise at this time for the performance of medically related aesthetic treatments only.
 This decision also accords with the advice received previously from professional statutory regulators.

-The final decision whether to proceed to provide an aesthetic service at this time of 'lockdown' must be made by the Practitioner themselves, taking into account any restrictions on all but essential services and informed by the exercise of their clinical judgement following the provision of a clinical risk assessment, whilst mitigating the conflicts of interest between commercial and ethical practice and having thoroughly reviewed the advice provided by Government in its authorised statements.
+The final decision whether to proceed to provide an aesthetic service at this time of 'lockdown' must be made by the Practitioner themselves, informed by the exercise of their clinical judgement following the provision of a clinical risk assessment, whilst mitigating the conflicts of interest between commercial and ethical practice and having thoroughly reviewed the advice provided by Government in its authorised statements.

-The JCCP recognises that debate exists amongst the aesthetic community as to when to return to work and which procedures can currently be provided during the 'lockdown' period.
+The JCCP advises all practitioners to await formal confirmation from UK National Government Policy Advisors before opening up their businesses to perform either non-urgent medical/medically-related cosmetic procedures or non-medical/medically-related treatments.
 The JCCP will continue to work with central government and the devolved administrations to seek clarification in this area and will disseminate further advice following receipt of further update.